This post was updated on August 20, 2025

 - Not maintaining your deck: Even after your stain dries, it may require ongoing maintenance.
 Keep your deck dry and swept to eliminate grime and reduce the risk of mold or mildew.
 Finally, touch up spots showing signs of fading, chipping, or UV or moisture damage.

-Getting the Most Out of Your Deck Stain
+Getting the Most Protection from Your Deck Stain and Sealer

 No one wants to apply fresh deck stain only to find it needs a reapplication a few months later.
 With that in mind, consider the following tips to get the most out of your deck stain: